MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/sql-replication-management-pack-data-flow.md

 ### Replication Maintenance Jobs

-In addition to replication agents, replication has a number of jobs that perform scheduled and on-demand maintenance operations.
+In addition to replication agents, replication has many jobs that perform scheduled and on-demand maintenance operations.

 |Clean up job|Description|Default schedule|
 |-|-|-|